Creating Your PMP® Study Plan - The Complete Guide

-In this article I am going to show you how to create your very own study plan.
-Step by step.
+In this article, I am going to show you how to create your very own PMP study plan step by step.
 We begin with a general overview and then quickly move on to nearly a dozen best practices that we have identified.
 You will know exactly what to do!

 Not the least of which is the wisdom gained from analyzing the lessons learned from thousands of successful PMP candidates that I have helped pass their PMP exam.
 The following tips and best practices summarize techniques successful exam candidates have used to leverage their time and resources to pass the PMP exam.